yang-yilu/RL-project/README.md

 - **RuntimeWarning: overflow encountered in ubyte_scalars**: These are harmless warnings from `gym_super_mario_bros` when Mario wraps around the screen.
 They're automatically suppressed in the code.

 ### Negative Returns
-- Early training episodes will have negative returns (around -40 to -50) because:
+- Early training episodes will have negative returns (around -15 to -25) because:
   - The agent hasn't learned to make progress
-  - The terminal penalty (-50) is applied when episodes end early
+  - The terminal penalty (-15.0) is applied when episodes end early
+  - Time penalties accumulate during episodes
 - As training progresses, returns should gradually increase as the agent learns to make forward progress.
+- With the reduced terminal penalty (±15.0 instead of ±50.0), returns should be less negative and learning should be more stable.

 ### Training Not Learning
 If returns stay extremely negative after many episodes, check: